Cooperative Game Theoretic Solution Concepts for top-$k$ Problems: Introduction

 As mentioned earlier, it has been observed in the literature that the value allotted to a node by most of the well-known cooperative game theoretic solution concepts, acts as a good measure of appropriateness of that node to be included in the $top\text{-}k$ set.
 However, it can be easily seen using experiments that the value allotted to a node is as a good measure, when the node has to chosen all by itself.
 As the appropriateness of a node to be a part of the $top\text{-}k$ set depends on other nodes in the set, nodes having the highest $k$ values are generally not the desirable $top\text{-}k$ nodes.
 This fact is not explicitly captured by cooperative game theoretic solution concepts, and so in order to output the suitable $top\text{-}k$ nodes, it is necessary to post-process the obtained values.
 Hence the motivation behind this paper is to propose several such post-processing methods.
 We also propose a standalone algorithm that combines cooperative game theoretic solution concepts with the popular greedy hill-climbing algorithm, taking into account the fact that the appropriateness of a node to be chosen in the $top\text{-}k$ set depends on other nodes in the set.

-We now describe the proposed post-processing methods, primarily in the context of information diffusion; they can be easily extended to other contexts.
+We now present a number of post-processing methods, primarily in the context of information diffusion; they can be extended to other contexts.
 However, some methods would be more suitable for a given application than others.
+One can derive variants of the proposed methods or use multiple methods in conjunction.